b4youleap/materialWorld/README.md

 # MaterialWorld
 See https://github.com/jelbourn/material2-app for an AoT implementation.
-I copied a lot of the core app instead of forking and ripping out.
+I built this from the ground-up copying a lot of the core app instead of forking and refactoring.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.
+This project was originally generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.
-*UPDATE 01/02/2017* Updated to use angular-cli version 1.0.0-beta.26 and material 2.0.0-beta.1

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.